Lifting Weights for Strength

 • Friday: 2-3 sets of 7 squats, 2-3 sets of 7 lunges, 2-3 sets of overhead press (work up to handstand push ups).

 • In between, I’ll just do some kettlebells, hiking, and fun activity but no real “cardio.”
-I’m also considering adding some gelatin for protein and joint strength.
+I’m also adding some gelatin for protein and joint strength.

 Not sure about the fasting?
 This article is one of the best I’ve seen of explaining the benefits of fasting and how even daily fasting doesn’t cause muscle loss, lowered metabolism, etc. (Warning, he often uses language that many find offensive).